 That too Cortex AI Rendering, according to Matterport, should have a 5x greater range in the new Matterport Cloud, which means that the ceiling heights can also be fully captured with 360° cameras.

 Of course, that goes somewhere against the Pro3 if I can also capture the full height of the ceiling with a 360 view.

 Enterprise Features (June 2022 Release)

 Additional features were announced for enterprise customers, e.g. an account API, which are intended for use in large organizations.
 User rights are managed here.
 But we can already do that with our Showcase Player from MPskin.

 My conclusion on the Pro3 and the new cloud

 As you can see, everything is getting bigger, wider and higher at Matterport.

 The Pro3 will be a fantastic 3D camera with outstanding image quality and incomparably fast scanning processes.
 If scanning processes have a future, then the Matterport Pro3 camera also has a future.
 In the short term, the Pro3 will definitely open up new possibilities and opportunities in the market.
-And the prospect of even larger Matterport model worlds that will open up the new cloud with streaming technology brings the Metaverse a whole lot closer.
-I think we'll be getting a showcase stitching tool soon, and more features to go with it, like distributed recording.
+And the prospect of even larger Matterport model worlds that the new cloud with streaming technology will open up to us brings the Metaverse a whole lot closer.

 The only downside that somewhat dampens my enthusiasm is the information that my "grandfathered classic-account", which I have had since 2015, will no longer be compatible with the Pro3.
-This means that my grandpa contract and some of the 3D models stored in it will be tight in the foreseeable future.
-I very much hope that it won't be said more often here soon:
+This means that my grandpa contract and a large part of the 3D models stored in it will be tight in the foreseeable future.
+I very much hope that it won't be said more often here soon: "Oops, model not available."